FREQUENTLY ASKED QUESTIONS

 It depends on credit rating, down payment and sometimes on the program you need.

 What is the "Stress Test Rate"?

-In September 2016 the Government implemented a rule that all insured mortgages (less than 20% down) must qualify using the current "benchmark rate aka stress test rate".
-This rate is higher than the actual rate you will receive from the lender and is used only to qualify you.
+In September 2016 the Government began implementing a "benchmark rate aka stress test rate".
+This rate is higher than the actual rate you will receive from the lender and is used only to qualify.